MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-OCA10-regression-simulation.md

 #### Simulation-based hypothesis test {-}

 Let's start by thinking about how one simulation would be created on the null distribution using cards.
 First, we would write the values for the response variable, total length, on each card.
 Next, we would shuffle these $y$ values while keeping the $x$ values (explanatory variable) in the same order.
-Then, find the line of regression for the shuffled $(x, y)$ pairs and calculate either the slope or correlation of the shuffled sample.
+Then, find the line of regression for the shuffled $(x,y)$ pairs and calculate either the slope or correlation of the shuffled sample.

 We will use the `regression_test()` function in R (in the `catstats` package) to simulate the null distribution of shuffled slopes (or shuffled correlations) and compute a p-value.
 We will need to enter the response variable name and the explanatory variable name for the formula, the data set name (identified above as `croc`), the summary measure for the test (either slope or correlation), number of repetitions, the sample statistic (value of slope or correlation), and the direction of the alternative hypothesis.